Wills + Estates

 “Intestacy” occurs when someone dies without a Will.
 Their estate is divided between their relatives according to the law, not their instructions.
 This may not suit you because it may result in your estate going to relatives who you do not want or do not need to provide for.

-Spouses, de facto partners, children, grandchildren or step-children, may in certain circumstances be able to dispute the distribution of your estate if they feel that you have not adequately provided for their needs in your Will.
+Spouses, de facto partners, children, grandchildren or step-children, may in certain circumstances be able to dispute the distribution of your estate by challenging a will, if they feel that you have not adequately provided for their needs in your Will.
 This means that your estate may not be divided as you wish it to be, and that it is important to have a Will that minimises the risk of such a dispute occurring.
+The team at KLD legal can assist should you need to contest a will.